crayzeewulf/libserial/README.md

 ./configure
 ```

-You can specify an installation directory different from the default, (/usr/local/), by adding the --prefix= command to the configure command.
+You can specify an installation directory different from the default, (/usr/local/), by adding `--prefix=/installation/directory/path/` to the configure command.
 For example:
 ```
 ./configure --prefix=/usr/include/
 ```